near/docs/docs/develop/basics/hackathon-guide.md

 sidebar_label: Hackathon Guide
 ---

+Welcome to hacking on NEAR!
+We're glad you're here.
+Let's jump right in:

-1) First things first... lets get you a cool [`testnet` account](https://wallet.testnet.near.org).
+1) First things first... let's get you a NEAR [`testnet` account](https://wallet.testnet.near.org).
 If you have any issues, we've created [this easy guide](/docs/develop/basics/create-account) to help you out.

 2) Now that you have an account, test out a simple `testnet` app and interact with the blockchain.
-[Berry Club](https://test.berryclub.io/) or [Guest Book](https://near-examples.github.io/guest-book/)
+Try [Berry Club](https://test.berryclub.io/) or [Guest Book](https://near-examples.github.io/guest-book/).

-3) Poke around in [NEAR Explorer](https://explorer.testnet.near.org).
+3) Look around in [NEAR Explorer](https://explorer.testnet.near.org).
 Here you can search for all transactions and blocks produced on NEAR.
-Try searching for the account you just created and see the transactions you've created with Berry Club or Guest Book. :)
+Try searching for the account you just created and see the transactions you've created with Berry Club or Guest Book.

 3) Now install [`near-cli`](/docs/tools/near-cli#setup).
-This is a command line interface that allows you to instantly interact with NEAR.
+This is a command line interface that allows you to interact seamlessly with NEAR.
 [This page](/docs/tools/near-cli) has all of the `near-cli` commands with examples.

 4) Try running your first command: [`near login`](/docs/tools/near-cli#near-login).
-This will redirect you to NEAR Wallet and save your `testnet` account keys locally. _Look for them in a hidden file under your HOME folder (~/.near-credentials)_
+This will redirect you to your NEAR Wallet and save your `testnet` account keys locally. _Look for them in a hidden file under your HOME folder (~/.near-credentials)_

-5) Try `create-near-app`! run `npx create-near-app your-awesome-project` in your terminal. _(Requires [Node.js](https://nodejs.org/en/))_ This is the easiest way to launch a fullstack app on the blockchain in under 5 min.
+5) Try `create-near-app`!
+Run `npx create-near-app your-awesome-project` in your terminal. _(Note: this requires [Node.js](https://nodejs.org/en/).)_ This is the easiest way to launch a fullstack app on the NEAR blockchain in under 5 minutes.

-6) After that head to [NEAR Examples](https://near.dev) and test out some example applications.
+6) Head to [NEAR Examples](https://near.dev) and test out some example applications.
 You can clone and play around with the code or simply click on the Gitpod button to launch an online instance!

 ## Understanding Smart Contracts

-Smart Contracts are the back-end of your application which lives on the blockchain.
-The application still needs the same front-end stuff (HTML/CSS/JS) but all of your data/state will be stored "on chain".
+Smart Contracts are the back-end of your application, which lives on the blockchain.
+The application still needs the same front-end stuff (HTML/CSS/JS) you're used to, but all of your data, or "state," will be stored _on-chain_.

 - The Smart Contract runs code and stores data on the blockchain network.
 - The front-end talks to the Smart Contract using an API (JSON RPC Interface).